 Read our guide to living with early stage chronic kidney disease (PDF 4Mb)

 Choosing the treatment option that's right for you

 A transplanted kidney occupies a new position in your body.

-A kidney transplant operation is when a healthy kidney from one person is placed in the body of another person with kidney disease.
+A kidney transplant operation is when a kidney from one person is placed in the body of another person.
 A kidney can either be donated by someone who has died or from a living person.

 How do you know if you can have a transplant?

 You will need to discuss the choices open to you with your kidney care team as early as possible.
 Then you can make the best decision for you and your family.
 If you feel you need more information at any time, ask your team.
 You will also need a series of tests to make sure that you are fit and healthy enough to have a transplant.